The Foundation is responsible for raising money from the community to support the Performing Arts Center.

 Yes.
 Youth Outreach provides invaluable opportunities for local K-12 students to engage as audience members, performers, and investigators of the performing arts in the context of a world-class facility.
 The PAC has two Youth Outreach programs.

 Young Artists Onstage allows organizations with school-age performers the opportunity to use our state-of-the-art facility at a significantly reduced rental rate, saving thousands of dollars and giving students the extraordinary experience of performing in a world-class performance hall.
-In 2011, over 7,000 students attended school performances and 6,000 children performed on stage in Harman Hall.

 A few fun facts about the creation of the PAC.